JianAV/JianAV/README.md

 - 👋 Hi, I’m @Nepherence
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in learning Software and Full-Stack Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning SQL
 - 💞️ I’m not quite looking to collaborate on anything at the moment.
 - 📫 Reach me at nepherence@gmail.com